MrGiddy/alx-system_engineering-devops/0x06-regular_expressions/README.md

 * Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

 ## 2. Repetition Token #1
 * Find the regular expression matching only:
     * htn
     * hbtn

+* Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+## 3. Repetition Token #2
+Requirements:

+Find the regular expression that will match only:
+    * hbtn
+    * hbttn
+    * hbtttn
+    * hbttttn

+Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method